kellibrooke/code-review-week3/README.md

 _The instructions for this project are as follows:_

+Create a web application that takes a number from a user and returns a range of numbers from 0 to the chosen number with the following exceptions:

+* Numbers that contain a 0 are replaced (all digits) with "Beep!"
+* Numbers that contain a 1 are replaced (all digits) with "Boop!"
+* Numbers divisible by 3 are replaced with "I'm sorry, Dave.
+I'm afraid I can't do that."

+These exceptions are written from least to most important.
+The first exception should apply unless the second exception does, and the same with the second and third.
+So, for example, in your finished program the number 10 should be replaced with "Boop!", and the number 30 should be replaced with "I'm sorry, Dave.
+I'm afraid I can't do that."

+Also a user should be able to enter a new number and see new results over and over again.

+Break the program down into simple, individual behaviors with input/output examples.
+Begin with the simplest possible behavior.
+List these behaviors (also known as "specs" or "specifications") in the project's README.md file.

+### Specifications
 * Test whether a number is divisible by 3.
 If so, inform the user they cannot convert the number they've entered.
 If not:
 * Test whether a number contains any ones.
   * If so: